lightning/bolts/02-peer-protocol.md

 The sending node MUST:
   - ensure that the `chain_hash` value identifies the chain it wishes to open the channel within.
-  - ensure `temporary_channel_id` is unique from any other. channel ID with the same peer.
+  - ensure `temporary_channel_id` is unique from any other channel ID with the same peer.
   - set `funding_satoshis` to less than 2^24 satoshi.
   - set `push_msat` to equal or less than 1000 * `funding_satoshis`.
   - set `funding_pubkey`, `revocation_basepoint`, `payment_basepoint`, and `delayed_payment_basepoint` to valid DER-encoded, compressed, secp256k1 pubkeys.